 Gray iron stays the same, and if expansion or contraction forces get strong enough, it will break.
 Malleable and ductile iron expand and shrink slightly.
-This will lower the cracking risk.
+This will lower their cracking risk.

-On the other side, steel expands and contracts much more than cast iron.
-These movements will add additional stress on the cast iron side and increase the chances of cracking.
+On the other side, steel expands and contracts much more.
+These movements will add additional stress on the cast iron side.
 This is the main disadvantage of the steel component.

 4. Cast iron contains many impurities